 How to Use a Home Investigators Inquiry Task

-This will be the most exciting marking experience of your teaching life!
+This will be the most exciting grading experience of your teaching life!
 These adventurous inquiry investigations will be exhilarating to read and give you the opportunity to know your students so much better.

-Each Home Investigators Inquiry Task includes a cover page, student-tailored criteria, planning sheet, task pages, and task wedges.
+Each Home Investigators Inquiry Task includes a cover page, student-tailored criteria, planning sheets, task pages, and task wedges.
 Your kids will even get a Home Investigator’s Award once they’ve completed all their tasks!

 Firstly, create a space for students to record their investigations.
 Setting up a Home Investigators Inquiry Task will also present a great opportunity for students to let their creativity run wild.
 Teachers might like to create a ‘modeled’ version to inspire students to do their best.
 After your students have worked through their journals, you might even provide extra incentive for the student whose journal is the best-presented.